 12 Should I get Private lessons

 Students trying to fast-track their Muay Thai training progress often seek out one-on-one time with a trainer.
 Spending time with an experienced Muay Thai coach will undoubtedly uncover some areas that you need to work on.
 A good coach can make minor adjustments to your technique that can increase your speed and power greatly, and also share some wisdom that may be specific to what you’re thinking and feeling.
 But, it is not the be-all and end-all when it comes to improving…

 There are many valid reasons why you would opt to pay the extra money for private Muay Thai lessons.
 Maybe you struggle with certain techniques during classes and can’t figure out how to fix them on your own.
 Maybe you need someone to hold you accountable as you tend to find reasons to skip training at the last second.
 Maybe you work long hours or late-shifts and struggle to make the classes.
 Your reasons are most likely valid, but could you get to where you want to be without spending the extra money?

-The technique is fast-tracked when your trainer is spending one-on-one time with you.
+Learning techniques is fast-tracked when your trainer is spending one-on-one time with you.
 There is no debating that.
 The problem is that people expect a trainer to magically fix their technical flaws in a single lesson.
 Any problem that you have been having for a while is likely going to take more than a few sessions to unlearn.
 Repetition and consistency are the keys when it comes to forming good habits.
-So if you are only doing one lesson with a trainer per week, This lack of consistency will not yield results.
+So if you are only doing one lesson with a trainer per week, This lack of consistency will likely not yield significant results.
 However, if you were to combine this private session with regular group classes each week, where you continue to practice the techniques the trainer has shown you, this is a great recipe for success.
 Or, if you have the money, have multiple private Muay Thai lessons every week with your personal trainer!